RTL Logo

 The amendments filed by the government are numbered 1.500 and 1.0.500.

-In amendment 1.500, it was proposed to eliminate the extension period of up to 36 months in the concession processes.
-Italian citizenship by naturalization – marriage or length of residence in Italy.
+Amendment 1.500 proposed eliminating the up to 36-month extension period for granting Italian citizenship through naturalization. – marriage or length of residence in Italy.
 However, for requests that are already in progress on the date the change comes into effect, the previous rule will continue to apply.

 Amendment 1.0.500 reopens the possibility of reacquiring citizenship for former Italian citizens.
 The measure benefits, above all, Americans, Canadians and Australians, for example.